2020/21 Part-time Postgraduate course

 Full time or part time options are available.
 Students can enrol on the programme on a Full time (over 1 year; 3 semesters) or Part time basis (over 3 years; 6 semesters).

-Student engage on a weekly basis completing tasks and collaborating with peers.
+Student engage on a weekly basis in online learning completing tasks and collaborating with peers.

 The content for each course is summarised on the relevant course page, along with an overview of the modules that make up the course.